 RohanCP Web Hosting

-The SDSU Library offers web hosting for Academic Affairs departments, faculty, and student organizations on RohanCP.
-RohanCP provides cPanel, a Linux based web hosting control panel that provides a graphical interface and automation tools designed to simplify the process of hosting a website.
-You do not have to use cPanel. cPanel features include creating and downloading website backups, and Apache access and error logs.
+The SDSU Library offers web hosting for Academic Affairs departments, faculty, and student organizations.
+Websites hosted on RohanCP require the use of the campus VPN for file transfers and administration from off campus.
+RohanCP provides cPanel, a control panel designed to simplify web hosting, allowing website owners control of various aspects of website and server administration through a web browser.
 Student Class Accounts allow web hosting on the Edoras instructional support server.

 - Apply for a website hosted on RohanCP.

 - ATI requirements (Accessible Technology Initiative) must be met by SDSU websites, so they satisfy the ADA section 508 Web-based accessibility guidelines.

 - Hosted websites must not collect or store credit card or any type of protected data.
 Please refer to the ISP and the Data Classification and Handling Policies.